 GATO ALERT: Robbins Geller Rudman & Dowd LLP Announces that Gatos Silver, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-/EIN News/ -- SAN DIEGO, Feb.
-27, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers of Gatos Silver, Inc. (NYSE: GATO): (a) common stock pursuant and/or traceable to the Registration Statement issued in connection with Gatos Silver’s initial public offering (the “IPO”) conducted on or about October 28, 2020; and/or (b) securities between October 28, 2020 and January 25, 2022, both dates inclusive (the “Class Period”) have until April 25, 2022 to seek appointment as lead plaintiff.
-Commenced on February 22, 2022, the Gatos Silver class action lawsuit – captioned Bilinsky v.
-Gatos Silver, Inc., No. 22-cv-00453 (D. Colo.) – charges Gatos Silver, certain of its top executives and directors, as well as the underwriters of the IPO with violations of the Securities Act of 1933 and/or Securities Exchange Act of 1934.
+/EIN News/ -- SAN DIEGO, March 03, 2022 (GLOBE NEWSWIRE) -- The law firm of Robbins Geller Rudman & Dowd LLP announces that purchasers of Gatos Silver, Inc. (NYSE: GATO): (a) common stock pursuant and/or traceable to the Registration Statement issued in connection with Gatos Silver’s initial public offering (the “IPO”) conducted on or about October 28, 2020; and/or (b) securities between October 28, 2020 and January 25, 2022, both dates inclusive (the “Class Period”) have until April 25, 2022 to seek appointment as lead plaintiff.
+Commenced in the District of Colorado on February 22, 2022, the Gatos Silver class action lawsuit – captioned Bilinsky v.
+Gatos Silver, Inc., No. 22-cv-00453 – charges Gatos Silver, certain of its top executives and directors, as well as the underwriters of the IPO with violations of the Securities Act of 1933 and/or Securities Exchange Act of 1934.

 If you suffered significant losses and wish to serve as lead plaintiff of the Gatos Silver class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the Gatos Silver class action lawsuit must be filed with the court no later than April 25, 2022.